alankrantas/wasm_experiments/go-wasm/README.md

 ## Go + WebAssembly Example

 This WASM example can query latest COVID cases of certain country from Johns Hopkins University's Github datasheet.
-The wasm file is compiled by Golang 1.16.6.
+The wasm file here is compiled by Golang 1.16.6.

 The core function is provided in ```covid.go``` in the ```src/covid``` package, which is written as normal Golang code.
 Be noted that in the JavaScript wrapper function in ```main.go```, an additional Goroutine is used because otherwise covid.go would [cause deadlock](https://pkg.go.dev/syscall/js#FuncOf) by calling ```http.Get()```.

-The website is served from ```assets```.
+The website is served from ```/assets``` and the source code of wasm is in ```/src```

 ### Run unit test on covid package